golioth/docs/docs/cloud/2-output-streams/8-influx/README.md

 ---
 id: overview
-title: InfluxDB Outputstream Overview
+title: InfluxDB Overview
 slug: /cloud/output-streams/influx
 ---

 [InfluxDB Cloud](https://www.influxdata.com/products/influxdb-cloud/) is a fully managed timeseries database that can be used to consume
 Golioth events in a simple, trusted, and scalable way.
-Golioth's outputstream for InfluxDB Cloud allows you to transform Golioth events into InfluxDB's native line protocol and ingest them in your InfluxDB Cloud instance.
+Golioth's Output Stream for InfluxDB Cloud allows you to transform Golioth events into InfluxDB's native line protocol and ingest them in your InfluxDB Cloud instance.